Scattering Amplitudes in Quantum Field Theory

 - Optical theorem, dispersion relations and the analytic structure of scattering amplitudes

-- Generalized unitarity for one-loop scattering amplitudes
+- Basics of Generalized unitarity for one-loop scattering amplitudes

 After successful completion of the module the students understand modern ideas and methods in the theory of Scattering Amplitudes in perturbative Quantum Field Theory.
 In particular, the students: